 Chronic Cough Causes

+Diagnosis of chronic cough may require evaluation with several specialized medical providers.
 Chronic cough is not a disease; it’s a symptom.
-In order to make it stop you have to find the cause.
+In order to stop the cough, we have to determine the cause.

+A primary care physician is your best resource to begin an evaluation and to coordinate a multidisciplinary treatment plan.
 Your physician will take a methodical approach in investigating the cause of a chronic cough.
-The evaluation will include a physical examination and a review of your medical history, family history and personal habits, plus environmental factors.
+The evaluation will include a physical examination and a review of your medical history, family history and personal habits, plus any potential environmental factors.

-In the majority of cases, this process enables doctors to pinpoint the reason behind the nagging cough.
-But, depending on your circumstances and symptoms, the evaluation also may entail one or more diagnostic procedures, including:
+In the majority of cases, this process enables doctors to determine the reason for your nagging cough.
+Depending on your circumstances and symptoms, you may benefit from additional diagnostic procedures, including:

-- Imaging of the chest, sinus or esophagus
+- Imaging of the chest, sinuses, or esophagus

 - Allergy testing